What do I have to leave when I sell my house?

 What stays with a house when you sell it?

-However, while there’s no obligation to leave any furniture or homeware behind, it’s considered standard practice and polite to clarify how you intend to leave your property following completion.
+While there’s no obligation to indicate whether you’re leaving any furniture or homeware behind when you sell you home, it’s considered standard practice and polite to clarify how you intend to leave your property following completion.

 The most common way of letting your buyer know what you plan to leave is to include a fixtures and fittings inventory within the sale contract (an inventory is just another term for list).
 Having, and agreeing, your intentions in writing avoids conflict that may otherwise have arisen later down the line, as a result of crossed wires or confusion.